 Don't expect to pick a niche once and hold it for 5 years.
 The accounts you respect almost certainly moved through 2 or 3 niches over their lifetime.
 The thing that stayed constant for their audience wasn't the topic.
 It was the voice.

-When your niche shifts deliberately (career change, new obsession, audience widened), retrain your voice profile so the model reflects the new you.
+When your niche shifts deliberately (career change, new obsession, audience widened), retrain your style profile so the model reflects the new you.
 We cover when and how often in our voice retraining post.
 When the shift is unintentional, course-correct before audience drift compounds.

 Twitter niche selection in 2026 is half topic and half voice.
 The accounts that articulate both compound.
 The accounts that articulate neither stall.
 Most of the niche-finding advice you'll read online is still operating in the 2019 frame and stops at topic.
 Don't stop there.

 Use the 4-step method here.
-Map your voice tells with the 9 signals framework.
+Map your voice tells with the 10 signals framework.
 If you want a tool that scores every draft against your voice profile and accelerates niche testing, try VoiceMoat free for 7 days.
 For vertical-specific applications of this method, see our guides on Twitter for real estate agents, the 90-day real estate ramp, FinTwit without the cliches, the FinTwit time budget for a day-job week, and Twitter for coaches.